Compliance Watch:

 Who is eligible for overtime pay in Florida?

-When it comes to overtime, employees are divided into two categories: exempt or non-exempt.
-All non-exempt workers are entitled to receive overtime pay and are usually hourly-employees, performing duties involving manual labor or customer service.
-Employees who are at least 16 years old are eligible to receive overtime pay, unless they fall into the exempt category.
-However, in Florida, 16 and 17 year olds can only work up to 30 hours per week during school time, so they cannot reach the 40 hour threshold required to receive overtime pay.
+Regarding overtime rights in Florida, employees are divided into two categories: exempt or non-exempt.
+All non-exempt workers are entitled to receive overtime pay and are usually hourly employees, performing duties involving manual labor or customer service.
+Employees who are at least 16 years old are eligible to receive overtime pay unless they fall into the exempt category.
+However, in Florida, 16 and 17-year-olds can only work up to 30 hours per week during school time, so they cannot reach the 40-hour threshold required to receive overtime pay.

 Who is exempt from overtime pay in Florida?

 In Florida, overtime regulations are determined by the federal FLSA.
-The FLSA outlines various types of employees who are exempt from overtime laws and hence from receiving overtime pay.
-Exempt employees tend to be in white-collar jobs, in administrative, professional or executive positions.
-In addition, workers in these professions must posses certain qualities to be exempt from overtime, determined by the following three tests:
+The FLSA outlines various types of employees who are exempt from overtime laws and, hence, from receiving overtime pay.
+Exempt employees tend to be in white-collar jobs, administrative, professional, or executive positions.
+In addition, workers in these professions must possess certain qualities to be exempt from overtime, determined by the following three tests:

-3. The duties test: The duties performed by the employee must involve mainly administrative, professional or executive tasks, requiring the use of discretion and independent judgement.
+3. The duties test: The duties performed by the employee must involve mainly administrative, professional, or executive tasks, requiring the use of discretion and independent judgment.

 There are a number of other jobs which are classified as exempt from overtime, including: